luizakuze/PRG2/projects/project 1/README.md

 ## Project 1 - Stock Price Analyzer 💸💸

+### Warning, the report and project implementation are in Brazilian Portuguese (pt-br).

 ### Introduction 📌
 Time series analysis aims to identify trends in a sequence of numbers. <br>
 The variations in the values of a series may appear almost random, but patterns can be identified at different time intervals.